Program Quick Facts

 Discover the Regent Difference:Through one of the nation's only certificate programs in Homeland Security, you can learn the principles of this important discipline from World Class faculty at an affordable price.
 The insights from this program can assist the seasoned professional, as well as the individual seeking a meaningful education in this important subject.

-Stephen Kunich instructs our Disaster Preparedness course and has a 30 year background in Emergency Response/First Responder positions.
+Stephen Kunich has a 30 year background in Emergency Response/First Responder positions.
 He has performed all aspects of Law Enforcement, Corrections, and Customs Border Clearance and Immigration.
 He has several specialties such as Physical Security, Nuclear and Classified material protection, and the development of non lethal technologies for the Military in his background.
 Several of these functions were undertaken in foreign countries further expanding his expertise in coordinating efforts.
 Previously he facilitated a course in Advanced Counter Terrorism and uses this to parallel how major Terrorist situations generate the same types of Emergency Response.
 He is a member of the Newport News Community Emergency Response Team